mongodb/mongodb-enterprise-kubernetes/README.md

     helm template public/helm_chart > operator.yaml
     kubectl apply -f operator.yaml

 You can customize installation by simple overriding of helm variables, for example use `--set operator.env="dev"` to run the Operator in development mode
+(this will turn logging level to `Debug` and will make logging output as non-json)

 Check the end of the page for instructions on how to remove the Operator.